Skip advert

 It's spacious inside but plug-in hybrid powertrain has cut boot space to 375 litres

 In most ways the BMW 330e is just as practical as a regular 3 Series, with plenty of passenger space for adults to sit in comfort.
-In fact, the latest model has 41mm more space between the front and rear wheels (the car’s wheelbase) than the old model, with noticeable benefits to knee room.
+In fact, the latest model has 41mm more space between the front and rear wheels (the car’s wheelbase) than the old generation, with noticeable benefits to knee room.

 Reliability & safety